-FIGURE 4: Migratory Distance from East Africa and Observed Genetic Diversity across Ethnic Homelands diversity, it has no apparent association with the mean level of human traits (Ashraf and Galor, 2013a), conditional on the distance from the equator.
-Second, conditional on migratory distance from East Africa, migratory distances from historical technological frontiers in the years 1, 1000, and 1500 do not affect the impact of population diversity on conflict, reinforcing the justification for the reliance on the out of Africa hypothesis and the serial founder effect.
+These potential concerns are mitigated, however, by the following observations.
+First, while migratory distance from Africa has a significant negative association with the degree of genetic diversity, it has no apparent association with the mean level of human traits (Ashraf and Galor, 2013a), conditional on the distance from the equator.
+Second, conditional on migratory distance from East Africa, migratory distances from historical technological frontiers in the years 1, 1000, and 1500 do not affect the impact of population diversity on conflict, reinforcing the justification for the reliance on the "out of Africa" hypothesis and the serial founder effect.